Customer Retention: How Valuable Are Your Current Customers?

 - 80% of your future profits will come from 20% of your current customers.

-We are living in a time where customers have endless choices.
+Customers have endless choices.
 There is no longer one outdoor gear company.
 There are hundreds.
 And if a customer has a bad experience with your brand, they can pick a new one to buy all of their summer camping gear.
 Separate yourself by being one of the few companies who focus on keeping your current clients more than just satisfied.
 Focus on wowing them at every touch.

 Customer Retention Factors